• Skip to primary navigation

 • Salt to taste.

-• Do not overcook - cooking for just a few minutes works best.
-Normally, 5-7 minutes is a sweet spot.
-The time will however depend on how tough your leaves are.
-You may need to cook tougher and older leaves longer, to enable them to thoroughly soften up.
+The time will, however, also depend on how tough your leaves are.
+Cook tougher and older leaves longer, to enable them to thoroughly soften up.

 • Do not add water - your dish will end up soupy and not taste good.